alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 </servers>
 ```

-In place of _USERNAME_ and _PASSWORD_ placeholders insert your real nexus credentials.
+In place of _USERNAME_ and _PASSWORD_ placeholders insert your real Nexus credentials.

 The artefact will be uploaded to Nexus as a part of Maven build lifecycle.
 Thus, the Nexus properties should be defined in Jenkins Job DSL _steps_ in _maven_ section.